 This material does not constitute an endorsement; JetBrains is not affiliated to Apache Software Foundation in any way.
+JetBrains does however provide complimentary copies of the IntelliJ IDE to Apache committers.

 This section describes how to install and setup JetBrains' IntelliJ IDEA, then how to import an application into IntelliJ and run it.